Heath Guide

 Early diagnosis can improve glucose control and nutritional levels.

-LADA abbreviated for Latent Autoimmune Diabetes in Adults.
-It is also characterized as a hybrid form because it couples the features of both type 1 and type 2 diabetes.
-It is basically caused by an autoimmune attack on insulin-producing cells, as in the case of Type 1, but it occurs gradually.
-Most people with LADA are diagnosed initially as having type 2 diabetes.
+LADA (Latent Autoimmune Diabetes in Adults) is a hybrid form of diabetes combining features of both Type 1 and Type 2.
+It is caused by an autoimmune attack on insulin-producing cells - as in Type 1 - but occurs gradually.
+In Dubai, most people with LADA are initially diagnosed as having Type 2 diabetes, leading to treatment plans that do not address the underlying autoimmune process.

 Distinctive features of LADA: